Lessons

 Electronic Music Lessons in Falmouth

-Lessons take place in Falmouth and easily reached from Penryn and surrounding areas.
+Lessons take place in Falmouth and are easily reached from Penryn and surrounding areas.

 About the sessions

 These lessons focus on learning through direct, hands-on engagement with electronic instruments.
-Rather than working towards set outcomes, participants explore sound, rhythm and structure at a steady, individual pace.
+Participants explore sound, rhythm and musical structure their own pace.

 Sessions are calm, focused and pressure-free.
 There is no expectation to perform, record or produce finished work.